 This project will transform the currently undeveloped 68-acre parcel into an open space park for the community.
 The park will include dedicated mountain bike trails, walking trails, a paved parking lot trailhead and restroom.
 Currently Olympia does not have any dedicated mountain bike trails in its park system.
 A \$605,000 Washington State Recreation and Conservation Office grant was awarded for this project.
-Design work will be completed in early 2025 with construction anticipated to begin summer 2025.
+The project was delayed in 2025 due to additional time needed for permitting.
+Final design and permitting work will continue in early 2026 with construction anticipated to begin summer 2026.

-West Bay Park Environmental Clean-Up Phase II
+• West Bay Park Environmental Clean-Up Phase II

 The City received a Department of Ecology grant in 2006 to help fund environmental clean-up at West Bay Park.
 When the first phase of the park was constructed in 2010, clean-up actions were completed within the construction area.
-This project focuses on the remaining undeveloped portions of the park and will continue work with a consultant and the Department of Ecology to complete a Remedial Investigation Feasibility Study report.
+This project focuses on the remaining undeveloped portions of the park and will continue work with a consultant and the Department of Ecology to complete a Cleanup Action Plan.